 4. Append - Select a unique identifier

-3. Append Data - Multi-Level (Coming Soon)
+3. Append Data - Multi-Level

 Data may be collected at multiple levels, for example, one of the files contains information about respondents and a separate file contains information about their consumption occasions.
 If this is the case, you can append data across multiple levels by specifying the unit of count.